The Rekindle Protocol for Living Longer in Better Health

 - Chemical, non-caloric sweeteners.

-When I say “supplements”, I’m not talking about vitamins and minerals, which I think it’s possible to get largely from food.
-I’m talking about taking herbs and other nutrients that may help slow or reverse the aging process.
+When I say “supplements”, I’m not talking about vitamins and minerals, which we can get largely from food.
+I’m talking about herbs and other nutrients that may help slow or reverse the aging process.

-- I’m not suggesting that anyone else should be taking as many as I do, but, rather, saying the ones I take have made a tremendous difference in my health, and are a key part of my anti-aging program.
+- I’m not suggesting that anyone else should be taking as many as I do, but, rather, saying the ones I take have made a major difference in my health, and are a key part of my anti-aging program.